jeff-taakey/jeff-taakey/README.md

 ### 🏛️ Professional Background & Expertise
 With a deep-rooted passion for architectural excellence, I have spent my career at the intersection of business strategy and high-end engineering:

+* **EdTech Entrepreneurship**: Previously served as the **CTO of an Education Technology startup in Beijing**, gaining deep domain expertise in building and scaling digital learning platforms.
 * **Global Leadership**: I have led diverse teams of up to **86 people** and served as a Development Team Lead in collaboration with global teams across **North America, Europe, and Asia-Pacific**.
 * **Enterprise Pedigree**: Much of my work was forged within **Global Fortune 500** environments, including leadership and design roles at **IBM**, **Citi**, and **Panasonic**.
 * **Cloud Pioneer**: I have spearheaded the design and delivery of large-scale **industry cloud platforms**, ensuring scalability and resilience for mission-critical systems.